SourSnappleOG/AI_Video_Showcase_1/README.txt

 my more general-purpose freebies, this one's specifically built for portfolio use with a very unique look/layout.
 Hope you enjoy it!

-Demo images* are courtesy of the supremely talented photographer Felicia Simion.
+Demo videos* are courtesy of the supremely talented photographer Felicia Simion.
-If you like photography or just enjoy being blown away by awesome stuff, check out her portfolio for more stunning images:
+If you like photography or just enjoy being blown away by awesome stuff, check out her portfolio for more stunning videos:

 http://ineedchemicalx.deviantart.com/